ngmgdigital24-design/GetCertify/README.md

-# IT Certification Website - CertPro
+# IT Certification Website - GetYourCert

 A modern, responsive website for IT certification services including Microsoft, AWS, Salesforce, Azure, Scrum, and other popular IT certifications.
 Built with HTML5, CSS3, and JavaScript for optimal performance and user experience.